jkobject/jkobject.github.io/_pages/review-of-papers.md

 ## DeepCpG: accurate prediction of single-cell DNA methylation states using deep learning-- Christof Angermueller1, Heather J. Lee, Wolf Reik

-A tools  to impute low-coverage methylation profiles for sets of cells and to discover DNA sequence motifs that are associated with methylation states and cell-to-cell variability from a bi input (CPG | Mut -> GRU | CONV -> FC-> CPG)
+A tools  to impute low-coverage methylation profiles for sets of cells and to discover DNA sequence motifs that are associated with methylation states and cell-to-cell variability from a bi input (CPG | Mut -> GRU | CONV -> FC-> CPG).
+I would really have wished to see the actual specificity and sensitivity given that the algorithm

+## LighCpG: a multi-view CpG sites detection on single-cell whole genome sequence data

+It is like deepCpG but using the LightGBM algorithm to make its prediction.
+Does seem to be somewhat equivalent but faster.

 ## Massively multiplex chemical transcriptomics at single-cell resolution-- Sanjay R. Srivatsan, José L. McFaline-Figueroa

+## Improved protein structure prediction using potentials from deep learning-- DeepMind

+finally deepmind presents its alpha fold algorithm and release it.
+The algorithm is using first MSA based sequence matching (from database) and then uses the first contact estimates, sequence specific information (and BLAST data) and output of a POTTS model as input to a very deep conv net with ELU layers and skip connections to refine the contact map. the predictions are then used by a non-convex differentiable model that will predict actual pairwise distances from the given data (which is: additional input from van der walls forces model, torsion distribution and distance distribution) using gradient descent (muliple trials with different noise input at the first step)

+## PAN CANCER ANALYSIS OF WHOLE GENOME: Broad, Toronto,

+### A deep learning system can accurately classify primary and metastatic cancers based

+Here researcher are presenting a simple NN trained on mutation features over the largest WGS tumor panel and show that methylation patterns guessed from passenger mutation distribution is very efficient. that sequencer/mut caller difference decrease their accuracy from 90% to 80%.
+That they can as well predict on metastasis than primary.

+###

+## Growth Differentiation Factor 11 Is a Circulating Factor that Reverses Age-Related Cardiac Hypertrophy-- Francesco S. Loffredo, Matthew L. Steinhauser, Steven M. Jay

+we can see that GDF-11 seems to be a factor to precent cardiac hypertrophy in aging.
+This was an experimental study using proteomic analysis of blood from aged and young mice. doing heterochronic parabiosis and (trying to) controlling for blood pressure and behavioral changes post surgery.

+## The Hallmarks of Aging-- Carlos Lopez-Otı Maria A. Blasco, Linda Partridge

+We have a good overview showing the main research and knowledge into aging, very similar to cancer hallmark although less insight is available compared to cancer
+A must read.

+## Predicting Deeper into the Future of Semantic Segmentation--

+They are reusing a well known semantic segmentation architexture called Dilation10 and used it in an autoregressive fashion (predicting one frame and the next ...) and compared it to known methods to show that this approach was the most efficient.

+## FEDERATED LEARNING: STRATEGIES FOR IMPROVING COMMUNICATION EFFICIENCY-- Jakub Konecˇny, H. Brendan McMahan, Google